Alternalite EV

 Plug-in hybrids are powered by an electric motor (or two) and battery paired with a gasoline engine that takes over once the battery is depleted.
 Some can travel 50 miles or more on electricity before they need to be charged.
 Their engines extend total range to between 300 and 600 miles.

-EV Charging project gallery
+EV Charging Station project gallery

 *EVITP is a not-for-profit, collaborative training and certification program that address the technical requirements, safety imperatives, and performance integrity of EV infrastructure.
 The EVITP curriculum was developed in collaboration with Industry Partners and Stakeholders across the Automotive, Utility, and EVSE Manufacturing sectors and with Industry Related Professional Associations and Educational Institutions.